The Medkit-Learn(ing) Environment: Medical Decision Modelling through Simulation: Medkit Customisable Scenarios

 \end{enumerate}

-These different policy parameterizations that are in-built into Medkit are specific to scenarios that commonly arise in medicine \cite{eccles2006self, undre2006teamwork, klerings2015information}, which is the domain application we consider in this paper.
-However, note that the main contribution of Medkit is to provide a framework for obtaining customizable policies.
+These different policy parameterisations that are in-built into Medkit are specific to scenarios that commonly arise in medicine \cite{eccles2006self, undre2006teamwork, klerings2015information}, which is the domain application we consider in this paper.
+However, note that the main contribution of Medkit is to provide a framework for obtaining customisable policies.
 Thus, users could also incorporate different types of policies if needed.